gdraheim/docker-systemctl-replacement/USERMODE.md

 "User=target".
 So in a user container, the systemctl replacement script can start them when the target user is the same as the container has been started under.
-Effectivly, when systemctl script is running as PID-1 it will filter all *.service files to the current user of the container.
+Effectively, when systemctl script is running as PID-1 it will filter all *.service files to the current user of the container.